Probable-Futures/docs/calling-the-api.md

 The API is a GraphQL endpoint located at `https://graphql.probablefutures.org/graphql` where the query is a mutation with the following inputs:

--   `lon`: Shorthand for longitude, of type string, optional.
+-   `longitude`: Shorthand for longitude, of type number, optional.
 Valid longitudes should be between -180 and 180.
--   `lat`: Shorthand for latitude, of type string, optional.
+-   `latitude`: Shorthand for latitude, of type number, optional.
 Valid latitudes should be between -90 and 90.
 -   `country`: Generally recognized countries or country codes, of type string, optional.
 Example "France" or "fr".
 Can be sent alone or with city and/or address.
 -   `city`: Cities, villages, municipalities, of type string, optional.
 Should be sent with a country and/or address.
 -   `address`: Postal addresses, individual residential or business addresses, of type string, optional.
 Can be sent alone or with city and/or country.